promptfoo/promptfoo/site/docs/contributing.md

    git push origin your-branch-name
    ```

 4. Open a pull request against the `main` branch of the promptfoo repository.
-The PR title should follow the [Conventional Commits](https://www.conventionalcommits.org/) specification, but if it doesn't, don't worry.
-We can update it for you.

 When opening a pull request:

 - Address a specific issue or feature request.
-If there isn't an existing issue, create one first.
+If there isn't an existing issue, there's no need to create one.
 - Keep changes small and focused.
 Avoid mixing refactors with new features.
 - Ensure test coverage for new code or bug fixes.
 - Provide clear instructions on how to reproduce the problem or test the new feature.
-   - If you're unsure about something, feel free to ask questions in the PR or reach out to maintainers.

-   Be responsive to feedback and be prepared to make changes if requested.
+- Be responsive to feedback and be prepared to make changes if requested.
-   Once your PR is approved and merged, congratulations on your contribution!
-We will give you a shoutout in the release notes.

-   Remember, successful PRs are typically small, well-documented, and address a specific need.
-Don't hesitate to communicate with maintainers if you need guidance or have questions about your contribution.

 ## Running Tests